DyerlabTeaching/Welcome/README.md

 # Welcome

-This repository contains information relative to the logistics of running my Environmental Data Literacy course at Virginia Commonwealth University.
+This repository contains information relative to the logistics of running an Environmental Data Literacy course at the [Center for Environmental Studies](https://ces.vcu.edu) at [Virginia Commonwealth University](https://vcu.edu).

  ## Topics Covered